ninetailsrabbit/match3-board/README.md

 When this property is enabled, when the board draws the pieces and there are matches, the board goes to the `Consume` state.
 If not, th board will remove the matches for new pieces to ensure that there are no matches in the first movement.

 ### Sequences

+This parameters are related around sequences, a sequence is a combination of pieces that can be consumed.

+#### Sequence rules

+An array of `SequenceConsumeRule`, these rules define which pieces are created in which combinations

+##### ID

+The unique id of the rule

+##### Priority

+The rules are checked in order of priority, a rule with a higher priority will be checked first.

+##### Strict size comparison

+When this property is enabled, the sequence size has to be the same as `target_pieces` when checked.

+This means that a sequence rule with a 4 blue pieces that receives a sequence of 5 blue pieces will fail the check but if this property were false, the rule would apply when having at least 4 blue pieces.

+##### Shapes

+An array of `Match3Sequence.Shape`, the received sequence must be one of these shapes in order to be accepted

+##### Piece to spawn

+A `Match3PieceConfiguration` that will be spawn when the rule is accepted

+##### Target pieces

+An amount of `Match3Configuration` the sequence must have for the rule to be accepted.

+##### Enabled shapes

+Enables or disables the sequences that the board can accept.

+- Horizontal
+- Vertical
+- T-Shape
+- L-Shape

+### Animation flows

+Animations can be executed in 2 flows: `Serial` or `Parallel`

+- **Serial:** an animation will be released after the previous one.
+- **Parallel:** They all run at the same time

+##### Draw cells & pieces animation

+The animations that draw cells and pieces to get the board ready

+##### Sequence animation

+The animation that runs when a sequence is consumed in the board

+##### Fall animation

+The animation that runs when enter the `Fall` state and the fall movements are applied according to the chosen mode.

+##### Fill animation

+The animation that runs when enter the `Fill` state and pieces spawned are applied according to the chosen mode.

+##### Delay after shuffle

+A timeout before unlocking the board after a shuffle.

 # Match3 Editor preview 🪲